erikyangs/foodwhim/README.md

 For indecisive people.
 Tells you **exactly** what to eat.

 ## Setup
 Make sure you have CocoaPods installed.
+[Walkthrough From StackOverflow](http://stackoverflow.com/questions/20755044/how-to-install-cocoa-pods)
 ~~~~
 sudo gem install cocoapods
 pod setup --verbose